utkarshkanswal/Leetcode-Ranklist-Generator-/README.md

 nodemon app.js
 ```

-- **Then got any web browser and go to Url http://localhost:3000/**
+- **Then go to any web browser and go to Url http://localhost:3000/**

 >Hurray!
 You can use the Ranklist generator now